 Gregory Nichols, PhD, combines scientific training and policy vision with a hands-on understanding of the complexities of obtaining and analyzing health-utilization data.
 Dr. Nichols constructed Kaiser Permanente Northwest's Diabetes Registry in 1989 and has used it to conduct health services, economic, and epidemiologic research studies on patients before and after diabetes diagnosis.
-A recent focus of his work has been anti-hyperglycemic treatment failure in type 2 diabetes (T2D), and the development of decision rules to assist clinicians in responding to this type of treatment failure.
+A recent focus of his work has been chronic kidney disease in type 2 diabetes (T2D), and the effect of delays in treatment intensification on complications of diabetes.

 - Nichols GA, Rosales AG, Kimes TM, Tunceli K, Kurtyka K, Mavros P, Steiner JF.
 Impact on Glycated Haemoglobin of a Biologic Response-Based Measure of Medication Adherence.
 Diabetes, Obesity and Metabolism 2015;17(9);843-848.

 - Nichols GA, Schroeder EB, Karter AJ, Gregg EW, Desai J, Lawrence JM, O’Connor PJ, Xu S, Newton KM, Raebel MA, Pathak RD, Waitzfelder B, Segal J, Elston Lafata J, Butler MG, Kirchner HL, Thomas A, Steiner JF, for the SUPREME-DM Study Group.
 Trends in Diabetes Incidence Among 7 Million Insured Adults, 2006-2011: The SUPREME-DM Project.
 Am J Epidemiol 2015;181(1):32-39.